 Multi-Stop Route Planning: Optimizing delivery routes with multiple stops using cloud-based logistics software to minimize time and distance.

 NPS (Net Promoter Score): Widely used in the market research area, NPS is a metric that takes the form of a single survey question asking users the likelihood of their recommending the product or service to a friend or colleague.

-Ondemand Delivery: Post the technology revolution, consumers expect deliveries to reach them at the doorstep at a desired time and brands across retail, eCommerce, Courier and QSR chains providing such a service is called Ondemand Delivery.
+Ondemand Delivery: Post the technology revolution, consumers expect deliveries to reach them at the doorstep at a desired time and brands across retail, eCommerce, Courier, and QSR chains providing such a service are called Ondemand Delivery.

 Order Lifecycle Management: The processes and systems put in place to ensure one order gets delivered successfully from the time an order is placed to when it is put together to when it is delivered to the end customer is called order lifecycle management.
-For e.g. Softwares like LogiNext Mile give the complete digital visibility and tracking of an order lifecycle.
+For e.g., Software like LogiNext Mile gives complete digital visibility and tracking of an order lifecycle.